jeka-dev/demo-project-springboot-angular/README.md

 ## Run the application

-> [!NOTE]
-> Here, we assume that users clone the repository prior using JeKa commands.
-> Therefore, JeKa installation on host is not mandatory, as the repo includes shell scripts (*jeka* and *jeka.ps1*) at its root.

-Clone this repository, and execute the following command from the root dir :

 ```shell
 jeka -p
 ```
-This creates a bootable jar if absent, then launch it.
+Creates a bootable jar if missing, then launches it.
+The app is available at http://localhost:8080.
-Tha application is usable at http://localhost:8080

-On second run, the app is directly executed, bypassing the build phase.
+On the second run, it skips the build and runs directly.

 > [!TIP]
 > If you want to start the application without cloning Git repository by yourself, just execute :